-The social cost trend over the last three years has been steady and is an improvement over the time before that.
-The long term trend is increasing.
+The social cost trend over the last three years has been increasing.
+The long term trend is increasing and is well above the target.

 Of note are the significant increases in the numbers of minor injuries in four of the last seven years and serious injuries over the last six years.